YemreAybey/library/README.md

 ## Getting started

-To get started with the app, clone the
+To get started with the app, clone the repo

 ```
 git clone => The SSH key or URL <=